Urban Waterfront Manifesto

 canals, lakes and rivers as well as coasts.

-solution, to adopt a formula that may have worked somewhere else.
-In the 1980's
+for the quick solution, to adopt a formula that may have worked somewhere else.

-"urban entertainment district" and/or stadiums.
-In a time of pervading
+is the "urban entertainment district" and/or stadiums.
+In a time of

-sameness and homogenization worldwide this is particularly dismaying because
+pervading sameness and homogenization worldwide this is particularly dismaying

-waterfronts above all factors give each community a chance to express its
+because waterfronts above all factors give each community a chance to express

-They are offered in the spirit of encouraging communities to aim for
+following principles.
+They are offered in the spirit of encouraging communities

-distinctiveness as they undertake the challenge of converting or conserving
+to aim for distinctiveness as they undertake the challenge of converting or

 It is essential to keep in mind the inherent public interest in waterfronts, reflected in public ownership of water itself.